John-bess4/c0523-code-solutions/javascript-objects/javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are objects used for?
-  -They’re used to store keyed collections of various data and more complex entities.
+  They’re used to store keyed collections of various data and more complex entities.

 - What are object properties?
   Similar to variables but they are associated with objects not scopes, they help define the objects